beshu/sword/README.md

 Technically, it is a Sinatra server application with a configurable environment, very wise routing mechanisms and a lot of metaprogramming stuff inside.

-When you make `GET /page` query to Sword application, it searches for files named `path` in the project root with an extension linked to some templating engine in `templates`.
+When you make `GET /page` query to Sword application, it searches for files named `page` in the project root with an extension linked to some templating engine in `templates`.
 When it finds, it compiles it and gives you back (if you're interested in how Sword works, run it with `--debug` flag).